 Your orthodontist may deal with less severe cases of periodontal disease by giving you the tools and information necessary to maintain proper gum health.

-Can You Get Invisalign With Periodontal Disease?
+Can You Get Invisalign With Periodontal Disease in Everett?

 Similarly to the question above, it depends.
 In mild cases of periodontal disease, you may get Invisalign treatment relatively soon after a few days of proper brushing and flossing, while for the more severe cases, you will first have to go through restorative treatment.